Bank Runs With and Without Bank Failure: Introduction

-We also explicitly examine the scope for non-fundamental runs to trigger failure \citep{Diamond1983}.
+We also explicitly examine the scope for non-fundamental runs to trigger failure.
 We define non-fundamental runs as those that, according to the newspapers, are caused by misinformation or depositor confusion and are not related to bank or economic conditions.
-Using textual analysis, we identify a sample of 37 non-fundamental runs on national banks.
+These runs are the most plausible empirical equivalent to the pure liquidity-driven runs studied theoretically in \citet{Diamond1983}.
+With the assistance of LLMs, we identify a sample of 53 non-fundamental runs on national banks.
 This exercise also provides sharper identification by zooming in on a set of runs that are relatively random and thus free of confounding factors.
-The probability of failure following a non-fundamental run is 13\%, substantially lower than for the average run.
+The probability of failure following a non-fundamental run is 11\%, substantially lower than for the average run.
 Moreover, we find that these non-fundamental runs trigger failure when they happen to occur in weak or fraudulent banks, reinforcing the key role of poor fundamentals for the pass-through of runs to failure.
 While strong fundamentals reduce the probability of failure after a run generally, this is especially true for non-fundamental runs for which only banks with the weakest fundamentals fail.
 This pattern casts doubt on a strong form of the view that liquidity problems alone can trigger severe financial distress.

-\textit{Third, what are the consequences of bank runs with and without failure for lending?} At the bank level, we find that banks that are subject to runs and survive see a contraction in deposits and loans of about 7.5\%.
+\textit{Third, what are the economic consequences of bank runs with and without failure?} At the bank level, we find that banks that are subject to runs and survive see a contraction in deposits and loans of about 7\% of pre-run assets.
 The contraction is persistent, lasting for over four years.
 To refine the identification, we study the consequences of runs we classify as non-fundamental.
 Such runs also have modest negative effects on deposits and lending.
 Further, bank-level deposit and lending contractions following runs are much stronger for banks with \textit{ex ante} weak fundamentals, while the effects are small and not significant for strong banks.
 Thus, bank fundamentals shape the severity of the consequences of runs, even when runs do not translate into failure.